ACLoong/problem-sets/README.md

 1. `fork` this project to your Github；

-2. Use this command(`git clone + your repository url`) to clone this repository from your Github to local；
+2. Use the command(`git clone + your repository url`) to clone this repository from your Github to local repository；

-3. Modify or add related content in a local project according to your needs；
+3. Modify or add the related content in a local project according to your needs dynamicly；

-4. Use this command (`git add` , `git commit -m + "commmit message"`) to submit the changes to the local version library after the end of the your change；
+4. Use the command (`git add` , `git commit -m + "commmit message"`) to submit the changes to the local repository after the end of the your change；

 5. Use the (`git push`) command to synchronize local modifications to Github's remote repository；

-6. Send (`pull requests`) to **the owner of the repository**；
+6. Send (`pull requests`) and @someone in our team to `review` it；

-7. (`review`)adopt or return modification。
+7. (`review`) whether adopt or return to have a modification。

 ## How to Subscribe